Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 \section{Schrieffer-Wolff transformations}

-We have so far considered the commutator of a microscopic lattice Hamiltonian $H$ with a local operator $\sigma^z_i$.
-If this Hamiltonian is in a localized phase, then it is unitarily equivalent to a Hamiltonian of (interacting) conserved charges $\tau^z_j$ which are localized around lattice site $j$, see Eq.~\eqref{intro3}.
-Our argument has been that the local operator $\sigma^z_i$ then only has significant overlap with conserved charges $\tau^z_j$ which are localized near site $i$.
-Thus, the operator $\sigma^z_i$ will remain localized---up to exponential tails---under Euclidean time evolution.
+We have so far considered the commutator of a microscopic lattice Hamiltonian $H$ with a local operator.
+If this Hamiltonian is in a \ch{ strictly exponentially localized phase, then the operator will remain localized---up to exponential tails---under Euclidean time evolution.
+However, we have also seen that if we only demand that the Hamiltonian is unitarily equivalent to an effective Hamiltonian of (interacting) conserved charges, then this might open up the possibility for a non-ergodic phase where local operators, however, do not remain localized.
+Our symbolic calculations of the commutator were unable to completely rule out this scenario.}